-The mystery of MH370, EgyptAir flight MS804 and seven other planes that vanished
+The mystery of MH370 and other planes that vanished

-But this is not the first time a plane has gone missing.
+This is also not the first time a plane has gone missing.
 Here are eight other planes that vanished from the skies leaving barely a trace:

 The 'stolen' Boeing 727-233